gvwilson/thirdbit/_posts/2011/2011-02-24-an-easy-place-to-start-systems-programming.md

 <li>working with archives (tar, zip, etc.)</li>
 <li>run other programs (the subprocess module in all its fearsome glory)</li>
 </ul>
 <p>A typical use case is writing a Python script to run a compiled legacy application a few hundred times for slightly different parameter values, putting each run's output in a separate directory that's created on the fly, and so on.
-If you're interested, please get in touch &mdash; it's easier than you think.</p>
+If you're interested, please get in touch – it's easier than you think.</p>